olton/metro5-docs/docs/modules/query/static-methods.md

 # Query Static Methods

+Query container a lot of useful static methods to facilitate interaction with various objects:

 | Method                                      | Preparing                                    | Description                                                            |
 |---------------------------------------------|----------------------------------------------|------------------------------------------------------------------------|
 | `$.dataset`                                 |                                              | access to internal dataset                                             |